 Ellen Bow is a psychodynamic counsellor and registered member of BACP.
 She works in both private practice and as a volunteer counsellor for a charity that provides free, open-ended counselling for teens and young adults.
 Her name has been changed to protect her ongoing client work.
 In a previous life she was a magistrate, reference librarian, literacy support assistant and editor.

-Free article: What is the mysterious process that determines how many clients we can ‘hold’ in our practice, and what factors affect our emotional space and capacity?
+Open article: What is the mysterious process that determines how many clients we can ‘hold’ in our practice, and what factors affect our emotional space and capacity?
 Across a four-part series of articles, Michael Soth explores some of the fundamental factors.
 Private Practice, Spring 2016

 Self-care in the face of trauma